tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 The client determines geolocation via a cooperating server that performs a geo-IP database lookup of the client's IP address.

-This draft doesn’t eliminate the need for IP-based geolocation, but adds an additional source of information for many use cases.
-See {{sec-considerations}}
-for more discussion.

 ## Requirements

 {::boilerplate bcp14}